 Victory in the ground war of World War 2 could be decided through various means but it was the tank that ultimately took center stage.
 The combat system evolved much from its infancy witnessed during World War 1 (1914-1918) and grew to become a focal point of the many offensives had in the Second Grand War - spanning from Europe to the Pacific and all places in between.
 The conflict delivered into armored warfare history such classics as the German 'Panther' and 'Tiger' types, the Soviet T-34, the British 'Churchill' and the American 'Sherman'.
 Before the end, the Allies would be crowned the victors thanks largely to numerical superiority, setting the groundwork for a whole new generation of tanks to come in the Cold War years (1947-1991).

-There are a total of (147) World War 2 Tanks (1939-1945) in the Military Factory.
-Entries are listed below in alphanumeric order.
-Flag images indicative of country of origin.
+There are a total of 147 World War 2 Tanks (1939-1945) in the Military Factory.
+Entries are listed below in alphanumeric order (1-to-Z).
+Flag images indicative of country of origin and not necessarily primary operator.
 The listing covers all tank types: tankettes, light tanks, medium tanks, heavy tanks, super-heavy tanks, fast tanks, cruiser tanks, infantry tanks and related armored fighting vehicles.